digininja/DVWA/README.md

 By default it uses the file `database/sqli.db`, if you mess it up, simply copy `database/sqli.db.dist` over the top.

-The challenges are exactly the same as for MySQL, they just run against SQLite3 instead.
+The challenges are exactly the same as for MariaDB, they just run against SQLite3 instead.

 - - -